Deepened Graph Auto-Encoders Help Stabilize and Enhance Link Prediction: Proposed Model

-For $k$-layer GAE, we compute the cases of $k=1\,(\mathrm{linear\,\,case}), 2\, (\mathrm{GAE}), 6, 12, 18$, and $36$ over three standard datasets, with the results shown in Figure~\ref{fig:01}.
+For $k$-layer GAE, we compute the cases of $k=1$ $(\mathrm{linear\,\,case}), 2$ $(\mathrm{GAE}), 6, 12, 18$, and $36$ over three standard datasets, with the results shown in Figure~\ref{fig:01}.
 It is seen that the performance of link prediction, in AUC and AP, decreases with the increase of depth.
-Interestingly, it is observed that on all three datasets, when the number of layers reaches $36$, all the results converge to about $0.5$.
-With $\tilde{\mathbf{A}}=\mathbf{D}^{-\frac{1}{2}}(\mathbf{A}+\mathbf{I})\mathbf{D}^{-\frac{1}{2}}$, the GAE model corresponds to a lazy random walk, where at each time step the walker either stays at the current node or walks to a random neighbor, each with a probability of $0.5$.
+Interestingly, it is observed that on all three datasets, when the number of layers reaches $36$, all results degenerate to $0.5$.
+With $\tilde{\mathbf{A}}=\mathbf{D}^{-\frac{1}{2}}(\mathbf{A}+\mathbf{I})\mathbf{D}^{-\frac{1}{2}}$, the GAE model corresponds to a lazy random walk, where each time the walker stays at the current node with a probability of 0.5 or walks to a random neighbor.
 Thus, the link prediction with GAE will finally converge to $0.5$ with the increase of layers.